nuproj/nuproj/README.md

 advantages:

 * Easy integration into existing build processes
-* No placeholder limations -- every piece of information can be injected via the build process
+* No placeholder limitations -- every piece of information can be injected via the build process
 * Proper reporting of errors and warnings
+* Enables a [Visual Studio Integration][NuProjVS]

 Below is an example how HelloWorld.nuproj would look like: